Need help getting started on Upwork? Check out our Online Course for New Freelancers.

 After the billing period ends, freelancers have a few hours to look over their Work Diary to make any final adjustments.
 The freelancer review period runs Monday from 00:00 midnight to 11:59 a.m.
 UTC.

 Client Review Period

 The client review period runs from Monday at 12 noon UTC following the close of the billing period until Friday at 23:59 UTC.
 This is the time for clients to review the Work Diary and file a dispute if there is a problem.

-- All manual payments, including milestones and bonuses become available in five days.
+All manual payments, including milestones and bonuses, become available 5 days after the payment is successfully processed.
 A little cheat sheet:

-- Hourly and weekly payments enter the security period after the client review period closes on Friday; therefore funds become available on the following Wednesday.
+Hourly and weekly payments enter the security period after the client review period closes on Friday; therefore funds typically become available on the following Wednesday.